Drinking electrolytes helps me with my long COVID symptoms.

 If I remember to drink the electrolytes before I exert myself, then I often feel better.

-My experience is that the electrolytes help relieve symptoms more than plain water, but I still mostly drink plain water because I consider electrolytes a “sometimes drink.”
+My experience is that the electrolytes help relieve symptoms more than plain water.
+I now drink one packet of Trioral most mornings.

-UNICEF and the WHO developed a solution to help children remain hydrated when they have diarrhea.
+I haven been drinking “oral rehydration solution,” which was developed by UNICEF and the WHO to help children remain hydrated when they have diarrhea.
 The solution is a mixture of water, salts, and sugar.
 I was surprised that it contains sugar, but a small amount of sugar (much less than Gatorade) helps the body absorb water.
 If you want to read more about this, Wikipedia is the most readable resource I have found: Oral rehydration therapy

 Electrolyte Drink Choices